Simon Chesterman

-Simon Chesterman is an Australian legal academic and writer who is currently a vice provost at the National University of Singapore and dean of the NUS College.
+Simon Chesterman (born 1972) is an Australian legal academic and writer who is currently Vice Provost (Educational Innovation) at the National University of Singapore and the founding Dean of NUS College.
 He was the dean of NUS Faculty of Law from 2012 to 2022.
-He is also senior director of AI governance at AI Singapore, editor of the Asian Journal of International Law and co-president of the Law Schools Global League.
+He was also senior director of AI governance at AI Singapore, editor of the Asian Journal of International Law and co-president of the Law Schools Global League.

 A Rhodes Scholar, Chesterman succeeded Tan Cheng Han as Dean of the NUS Faculty of Law on 1 January 2012.
 Prior to January 2012, he was global professor and director of the New York University School of Law Singapore programme.
 His research concerns international law, public authority, data protection, and the regulation of artificial intelligence.
 He is critical of what he sees as the changing and increasingly expanding role of intelligence agencies.
 Chesterman is the author or editor of twenty books and four novels.

 In 2013, Chesterman was appointed as a member of Singapore's Data Protection Advisory Committee, and in 2016 joined the United Nations University Council.
 From 2012 to 2017, he served as secretary-general of the Asian Society of International Law.

 Early life and education

-Chesterman attended Camberwell Grammar School and graduated with first class honours in arts and law from the University of Melbourne, where he won the Supreme Court Prize as the top student, and was editor of the Melbourne University Law Review.
+Chesterman was born in Melbourne, Australia and attended Camberwell Grammar School.
+He graduated with first class honours in arts and law from the University of Melbourne, where he won the Supreme Court Prize as the top student, and was editor of the Melbourne University Law Review.
 He obtained a Rhodes Scholarship and completed his doctorate in international law at the University of Oxford under the supervision of the late Sir Ian Brownlie.
 He also holds a diploma in Chinese language from the Beijing International Studies University.
 Chesterman's play "Everything Before the 'But' Is a Lie" was performed at Oxford's Burton Taylor Studio in 2000.
 It was directed by Rosamund Pike, who was then an undergraduate student at Oxford.